bfut/ReaScripts/README.md

 * bfut_Copy items to project markers, remove overlaps.lua
 * bfut_Copy items within time selection to project markers, remove overlaps.lua

 Propagates selected items to project markers.
+Supports time signature markers.

 How to use:
   1. There must be at least one project marker.